vespa-engine/vespa/README.md

 Search, make inferences in and organize vectors, tensors, text and structured data, at serving time and any scale.

-This repository contains all the code required to build and run all of Vespa yourself, and where you can see all the development as it happens.
+This repository contains all the code required to build and run all of Vespa yourself, and where you can see all development as it happens.
 All the content in this repository is licensed under the Apache 2.0 license.

 A new release of Vespa is made from this repository's master branch every morning CET Monday through Thursday.